American-School-of-the-Hague/psd2l-plugin/README.md

 The work around is to break the parent/auditor association and rely only on parent user accounts that are eventually enrolled using a read-only role in all student accounts.
 This means that the Brightspace Pulse application is not an option for parents.

+#### ASH Staff/Parents

+ASH staff that are also parents may not be able to sign using the Google SSO if they use their @ash.nl address as their contact email address in PowerSchool.

+**SOLUTIONS**
+1. Teachers use username password login by visiting https://lms.ash.nl/d2l/local
+   - Teachers can choose their own password by clicking on the "Forgot password" link.
+   - This is not at all obvious and will require a lot of support
+2. ???

 ## PowerSchool Setup and Installation